- Wellness Center

-The DVHS Music program has almost 800 students: two Concert Bands, two Symphonic Bands, two Wind Ensembles, a Jazz Band, three Orchestras, Concert Choir, Women’s Choir, Chamber Singers and Treble Clef.
+The DVHS Music program has almost 800 students: two Concert Bands, two Symphonic Bands, two Wind Ensembles, a Jazz Band, four Orchestras, Vocal Ensembles, Concert Choir, Chamber Singers and Treble Clef.

 In the summer of 2022, Aditya Satish participated in the Golden Classical International Music Awards and was selected to perform violin solo at the Carnegie Hall